lamtung16/CS567_Project_Software_Testing/README.md

 # CS567 - Software Testing
-As part of the CS567 course, I undertook a project that involved the application of advanced testing techniques to evaluate simple Python code.
-Leveraging the testing tools TSTL and MutPy, I aimed to enhance the reliability and robustness of the software.
-TSTL provided a systematic approach to generate test cases, while MutPy and UniversalMutator played crucial roles in introducing mutations to the codebase, allowing us to assess the effectiveness of my test suite.
-This project not only deepened my understanding of software testing methodologies.
+As part of the CS567 course, I undertook a project that involved the application of mutation testing technique to evaluate simple Python code.
+Leveraging the testing tools TSTL, universalmutator and MutPy, I aimed to enhance the reliability and robustness of the software.
+This project only deepened my understanding of software testing methodologies.

 ## Author
 - [Tung L. Nguyen] - Hello, my name is Tung Nguyen, and I am currently a Ph.D. student at NAU, where I am immersed in the dynamic world of artificial intelligence.
 My primary focus within this expansive field lies in the realm of natural language processing, specifically with a keen interest in large language models (LLM).